akinmiday/pagaApi/README.md

 - Check transaction statuses.
 - Retrieve merchant services and account details.
 - Secure Firebase integration for user authentication and transaction management.
+- Create and log in users using Firebase Authentication.

 ---